 Breaking Changes Definition¶

 This document defines what constitutes a breaking change versus a non-breaking change for the components of the EVerest public API.
 Understanding these definitions is critical for both maintainers and integrators.
+For details on how planned breaking changes are managed through the deprecation process, see Deprecation Policy for EVerest.

 Overview¶